Exygy/horizon-phase-2/README.md

 * Each step is identified by its ID.
 When one loads a path like so (/onboarding/welcome/10000?lang=en), the step with the ID 10000 is loaded from the backend.
 * The data for each step can be modified through the backend CMS interface (/admin/).
 * Each step contains up to 20 fields.
 Each field has an english version (`_en`), a spanish version (`_es`), and a chinese version (`_cn`).
 Additionally, there is a field that describes the purpose of the field (`_meta_description`).
+* Each step also private fields.
+These are not exposed in the CMS and are used mostly for logic and sequencing.
+* There specials steps where variables can be used (e.g. step 103).
+The views that load these steps run code to replace the variables with the actual values.
 * Users can save their choices around strategy.
 There is a lot of hardcoded work that runs light analytics on top of this data.
 Should a new step be added or removed, please remember to chance this piece of the codebase.
 * Database backups are turned on.
 Should the client accidentially delete step data and want to revert, Exygy staff will need to use heroku to revert to a past snapshot (more on that [here](https://devcenter.heroku.com/articles/heroku-postgres-backups).